-Pharmaceutical logistics companies plan for and test scenarios to maintain business continuity during emergency situations.
+Pharmaceutical 3PL companies plan for and test scenarios to face logistics challenges during emergency situations.
 WDSrx, a pharmaceutical 3PL based in Boca Raton, FL, modified their disaster recovery plans for the COVID-19 pandemic to assure medications continue to be moved efficiently within the healthcare supply chain.

 “Our experience with continuing operations in Florida and Texas during hurricanes including Harvey and Irma in 2017 provide ‘on-the-job’ intelligence that informed our decision-making around COVID-19,” states WDSrx VP Rob Gerstein.
 This targeted expertise is a valuable benefit for WDSrx clients.
 According to a report by the U.S. National Oceanographic and Atmospheric Administration (NOAA), from 2016 to 2018, the average number of billion-dollar disasters totaled 15 each year, while the average for 1980–2018 was just 6.2 events per year.